FAQs About CDB Oil

 Studies suggest that full-spectrum CBD is superior to CBD isolate because of the presence of its naturally associated cannabinoids, terpenes, and flavonoids that creates that desirable entourage effect

 The entourage effect, results when the many components within the Hemp plant interact with the human body to produce a stronger influence than any one of those components alone – it’s a synergistic effect.
-A large part of alternative medicine revolves around using the entire plant for medicinal purposes rather than isolating or producing the active ingredient in a laboratory.
-Mounting evidence suggests that medical substances may be more effective in their whole and natural state.

 Hemp plants are extremely rich in Terpenes.
 They are aromatic chemicals produced by many plants.
-Cinnamon, lavender, ginger and hence essential oils contain them – they are characterized by intense, captivating aroma of flowers, and juices from a plant.
-Hemp contain many beneficial terpenes such as Myrcene, Pinene, Limonene, and Eucalyptol to name but a few terpenes found in the cannabis plant.
+Cinnamon, lavender, ginger and hence essential oils contain them – they are characterized by intense, captivating aroma of flowers, and tasty juices from a plant.
+Hemp contain many beneficial terpenes such as Myrcene, Pinene, Limonene, and Eucalyptol to name a few terpenes found in the cannabis plant.
 They are often used in herbal remedies.